Israeli author David Grossman wins Man Booker International Prize

 Grossman is the first Israeli to win the prize, one of the most important annual literary awards.
 This year, two Israelis were among the 13 authors who made the long list for the prize.
 Amos Oz was nominated for “Judas,” translated by Nicholas de Lange, his first novel in a decade.

-Grossman’s book, about a not-so-amusing stand-up artist straining to keep up, is “an unsettling, cathartic, confessional stream-of-consciousness soliloquy,” our reviewer wrote.
+Grossman’s book, about a not-so-amusing stand-up artist straining to keep up, is “an unsettling, cathartic, confessional stream-of-consciousness soliloquy,” Haaretz's reviewer wrote.

 >> Read the full review here >>